 There are several stages before a winding up order is made which offer opportunities to contest the process and/or negotiate with the creditor.
 These stages are the creditor obtaining a court judgment for a debt and/or a creditors serving your company with a statutory demand and then the creditor must issue a winding up petition which you may seek to contest, followed by a delay before there is hearing of the petition at court.

-What can you do if a Winding up Order is Made Against Your Business?
+What happens after a Winding up Order is Made Against Your Business?

 The court must review and approve the petition before it is issued to the insolvent company.
-After receiving the winding up petition, you then have seven days before a winding up order can be made.
-That gives you a window of opportunity to take one of the follow actions:
+After receiving the winding up petition, you then have seven days before the petition is advertised in The Gazette, which will mean other creditors, customers and suppliers may well become aware of it, making any chance of business recovery even harder.
+There will also be a period of time between issue of the petition and hearing which can be 6-8 weeks.
+These time periods may give you a window of opportunity to take one of the follow actions: